sarahYukie/GoalsForMe/README.md

 4. Appreciate people around me.
 Smile at & respect everyone.
 5. Help people around me.
 6. Remind myself of how lucky I am to be able to study at OIST
-7. Don't talk about ex-boyfriends anymore.
-Theres no point to this....